 Add Some Treats

-Although the easiest way to modify your chickens’ diets to get them to lay more eggs is to simply provide them more of their regular, high-protein and high-calcium feed, you can also supplement with treats.
+Although the easiest way to modify your chickens’ diets to get them to lay more eggs is to simply provide them with more of their regular, high-protein, and high-calcium feed, you can also supplement with treats.

 You don’t need to go crazy with this, but there are a few treats you can feed that will help your chickens lay more eggs – something that can be especially helpful as the winter months approach.

 Some good options include:

 - ✅ Mealworms and earthworms

 - ✅ Cooked eggs and eggshells

 - ✅ Leafy greens